patmetadatalib/cleanup_scripts/README.md

 The file_splitter.py script takes a csv file and splits it into smaller files of a size specified by the user.

 The get_oclc.py script takes a csv file that has a bunch of different values from the MARC21 035 field and returns a list of only the OCLC numbers in the list.

+get_oclc-no-csv.py takes a MARC binary file and returns a list of OCLC numbers formatted for batch processing using OCLC Connexion.

 The marc-to-oclc.py script takes a binary MARC file and returns the OCLC numbers formatted for use in the OCLC Connexion client